kite-sdk/kite-docs/Kite-Dataset-Command-Line-Interface.md

 <a name="objSchema" />

 ## obj-schema
 Build a schema from a Java class.
+Fields are assumed to be nullable by default.
+You can edit the generated schema directly to remove the "null" option for specific fields.

 ### Syntax